Patients and Public

 New methods and procedures for diagnosing health conditions

-Clinical research is a part of the everyday healthcare happening at Sheffield Teaching Hospitals.
+Clinical research is a part of the everyday healthcare happening at Sheffield Teaching Hospitals (STH).
 Opportunities to participate in clinical trials are made available to all patients wherever possible.